-Hi, I’m Nicol and I am a total sugar addict.
+Hi, I’m Nicol and I am a total sugar addict and have decided to do a giving up sugar challenge.
 I can’t go a day without eating at least one bag of sweets and or a whole pack of biscuits along with a bubble tea of some sort.
 After every meal, I inevitably need something sweet, and the sugar monster inside of me always satisfies this.
 Whether I’m studying, working, watching a film, meeting a friend, or whatever the reason, I can guarantee you that there’s something sugary in my hands.

 So why have I decided to cut out processed sugar?
 I honestly don’t have an actual reason, just thought I’d see if I can complete 30 days and find out what positive and negative impact it has on me, both mentally and physically.
 You can probably insert a health reason in there somewhere too.
 For this, I had decided to cut out all processed sugar and only eat natural sugars.

 The first few days weren’t too bad.
 Felt like I was sailing through as I had kept myself busy until the fourth day.
 On day 4, I was close to flipping my table, my bed, basically, my whole room as the craving was real.
 It was absolutely driving me crazy and was THIS close to caving in.
 I would be standing in the biscuit aisle for a good 10 minutes, drooling whilst crying on the inside.
 All I could think about was sugar for the rest of the day until I had slept it off.
 The next day was fine.
 That withdrawal symptom wasn’t fun at all.
 I haven’t had a meltdown like that ever since so the remaining days of the challenge were easy so it had flown by with ease.
 I still did have the small cravings but fruits did save me especially pomegranates.
 Totally obsessed with them.